ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

    * Open "Server Manager," and in the "Dashboard," confirm that "Active Directory Users and Computers" and "DNS" are listed under "Tools." indicating that the Active Directory and DNS management tools were successfully installed.
 2. Start **Active Directory Users and Computers** to manage user accounts, groups, and organizational units (OUs) within the domain.
 3. Access **DNS Manage**r to manage DNS zones and records for the domain.
-4. On a client machine within the same network, configure the DNS settings to point to the IP address of the newly promoted domain controller.
+4. On a client system within the same network, configure the DNS settings to point to the IP address of the newly promoted domain controller.
-5. Attempt to join the client machine to the "POCDOMAIN.LOCAL" domain.
+5. Attempt to join the client system to the "POCDOMAIN.LOCAL" domain.
 A successful connection confirms proper DNS resolution and functional Active Directory domain services.

 ## Step 2 - Creating a User group and users in Active Directory for users that are accessing the Symphony cluster
 {: #create-user-group-ad-symphony}